Mic Not Found in Google Meet? Here Is How to Fix It

 Quick Things to Check First

-Before diving into advanced troubleshooting, it is a good idea to start with a few simple checks.
+Before diving into advanced troubleshooting, start with a few simple checks.
 Many microphone problems are caused by small mistakes that can be fixed quickly.

-First, make sure your microphone is properly connected to your computer.
-If you are using a USB microphone or headset, unplug it and plug it back in.
+- Make sure your microphone is properly connected — for USB or headset, unplug and plug back in

 Check Google Meet Audio Settings

-Google Meet allows you to choose which microphone you want to use.
+Google Meet lets you choose which microphone to use.
 If the wrong device is selected, the platform might show that no microphone is available.

 After selecting the correct device, speak into your microphone and check if the audio indicator shows activity.